JSON Schema and Parsing

 ---|---|

-Number | Min and Max. |
+Number | Min and Max.
+Currency.
+Currency locale. |

-String | - File (base64) | Enum | Format: email, hostname, uri, uuid, ipv4, yaml, sql, date-time | Pattern (Regex) |
+String | Min textarea rows.
+Disable variable picker.
+Is Password (will create a variable when filled).
+Field settings: - File (base64) | Enum | Format: email, hostname, uri, uuid, ipv4, yaml, sql, date-time | Pattern (Regex) |

 Boolean | No advanced configuration for this type. |

-Object | Advanced settings are Resource Types. |
+Object | Advanced settings are Resource types. |

 Array | - Items are strings | Items are strings from an enum | Items are objects (JSON) | Items are numbers | Items are bytes |